 Reduce pain, swelling of surgery, or injury with the Leonns Cold Therapy Machine.
+This can help relieve ankle sprain, pain due to plantar fasciitis, carpal tunnel syndrome, and muscle tension in different body parts.
 The machine is equipped with a built-in timer that allows you to customize your session to 30 minutes.
 The kit includes an ice therapy machine, universal therapy pad, insulation tube, and adjustable pad with securing straps.
 You can use this pad on your knees, shoulder, arm, hip, lower back, elbow, and leg.

 - Temperature alert indicating the optimum level of temperature